gomorpheus/morpheus-docs/release_notes/current.rst

      - Pricing data is now available to the ServiceNow plugin when ordering Service Catalog items.
 This is made available on the XML as a monthly price, users would have to modify the form UI to surface this information

 - Tasks: Tasks now have a detail page with a Summary tab showing the script and a Workflows tab listing the Workflows in which the Task is used
+- Tenants: Metadata, specifically an account number, account name, and customer number, can now be tracked for Tenants

 - .. toggle-header:: :header: UI: **Interface and Usability Improvements**